T-Gopinath/Docs/Spring-SpringBoot-Micro.md

   #### What is CREATIONAL DESIGN PATTERNS.

-       ##### Singleton Pattern : Use Singleton when you need exactly one instance of a class throughout your system,
-                           and this instance must coordinate shared resources.
+       ##### Singleton Pattern :
+                 Use Singleton when you need exactly one instance of a class throughout your system, and this instance must coordinate shared resources.
                  It is ideal when multiple instances can cause data inconsistency, performance overhead, or unexpected behavior.
                  This pattern ensures all parts of your application rely on a single, centralized object.

                  Singleton provides controlled global access and ensures resource sharing is consistent across threads and modules.
                  It avoids unnecessary memory consumption and helps maintain a standard configuration or behavior throughout the application.
                  A thread pool manager providing a centralized pool of threads to avoid excessive thread creation.

-       ##### Factory Method Pattern    : Use this pattern when object creation must be delegated to subclasses or logic rather than calling constructors                                         directly.
+       ##### Factory Method Pattern :
+               Use this pattern when object creation must be delegated to subclasses or logic rather than calling constructors directly.
                It is useful when object types are determined at runtime based on external or dynamic input.
                This is beneficial when adding new object types without modifying existing client code.
                Factory Method promotes loose coupling by ensuring the creator class delegates object construction to                                                      subclasses.

                It supports better scalability, testability, and adherence to open/closed principle.

                Ex :
-                                         A notification system deciding between SMS, Email, or WhatsApp based on user preference.
+               * A notification system deciding between SMS, Email, or WhatsApp based on user preference.
-                                         A database driver loader choosing MySQL, PostgreSQL, or Oracle connection classes based on config.
+               * A database driver loader choosing MySQL, PostgreSQL, or Oracle connection classes based on config.
-                                         A shape creator in a graphics editor that generates Circle, Rectangle, or Triangle objects dynamically.
+               * A shape creator in a graphics editor that generates Circle, Rectangle, or Triangle objects dynamically.

-     ##### Abstract Factory Pattern  : Use Abstract Factory when your application needs to create families of related objects but wants to avoid directly                                         instantiating concrete classes.
+     ##### Abstract Factory Pattern :
+               Use Abstract Factory when your application needs to create families of related objects but wants to avoid directly                                         instantiating concrete classes.

                It is perfect when enforcing product consistency is necessary.
                This helps when multiple product variants share a theme (e.g., UI themes, OS-specific widgets).
                It groups related objects under a single factory, ensuring compatibility and preventing mismatched combinations of                                         components.

                Ex
-                                             Dark Theme vs Light Theme UI toolkit, ensuring all components match (buttons, checkboxes, menus)
+               * Dark Theme vs Light Theme UI toolkit, ensuring all components match (buttons, checkboxes, menus)
-                                             AWS vs Azure cloud resource factories, ensuring consistent resource creation across vendors.
+               * AWS vs Azure cloud resource factories, ensuring consistent resource creation across vendors.
-                                             Vehicle part factories—ElectricCarFactory and PetrolCarFactory producing compatible parts only.
+               * Vehicle part factories—ElectricCarFactory and PetrolCarFactory producing compatible parts only.

-     ##### Builder Pattern : Use Builder for constructing objects that require many optional fields or multi-step configuration.
+     ##### Builder Pattern :
+               Use Builder for constructing objects that require many optional fields or multi-step configuration.
 It helps when constructors become too complex, overloaded, or unclear.
 This is extremely helpful when building immutable objects.

-                          Builder improves readability, enforces step-by-step controlled construction, and avoids telescoping                                                        constructors
+               Builder improves readability, enforces step-by-step controlled construction, and avoids telescoping constructors.

                Ex
                * Creating complex HTTP requests with headers, params, cookies, and authentication.
                * Building User objects during registration where fields like address and preferences are optional.
                * Creating SQL queries dynamically with multiple conditions and joins.

+     ##### Prototype Pattern :
+          Use Prototype when object creation is expensive and cloning an existing object is more efficient.
+          It is ideal when objects involve deep copying or heavy initialization logic Perfect when the system needs duplicate instances with minor variations.

+          Prototype bypasses costly creation processes, promoting performance optimization and reusability.

+          Ex
+          Cloning 'document templates' for invoices, pay slips, or certificates Duplicating 'game characters' with similar abilities but minor customizations.
+          Copying graphic objects like shapes in design tools without recreating all properties.

   #### What is STRUCTURAL DESIGN PATTERNS
        They focus on how classes and objects are composed to form larger, flexible, and efficient structures.
        Structural patterns help you assemble objects and classes while keeping the system loosely coupled and easy to maintain.